An 18-year-old man dies when a house collapses in Manacor

 This browser does not support the video element.

 According to what they specified Mallorca FirefightersThe incident involved the collapse of the ceiling in a room of a three-story building (ground floor plus two upper floors).
 The upper floor slab, which was part of a flat roof, fell onto the floor below and subsequently affected another room in the house.
 Two brothers were sleeping on a stretcher in that room.
-The 12-year-old boy was seriously injured upstairs, and the deceased victim was on the stretcher below.
+The deceased victim was upstairs, and the injured 12-year-old was downstairs.
 According to the Island Director of Emergencies, Joan Fornàs, firefighters had to rescue the two brothers from under a meter of rubble.
 While firefighters were inside the house attempting to rescue the boys, a second collapse occurred, injuring a firefighter.
 Fornàs explained that the man suffered several rib injuries and also had to be treated by medical personnel at the scene.
 However, the firefighter is safe.

 This browser does not support the video element.